 What to do with these pockets?

 Style is subjective, but a lot of lady riders are looking for a bit of flair when they suit up for a ride.
 The Airmatic are not a bad looking pair of shorts — they have a functional cut and flattering fit — but aside from being very bright blue, it lacks any specific feminine flair.
 There are no cute details or contrasting colors, no thoughtful design touches.
 They strike us as a dude short that is cut for a woman.
 These are mountain bike shorts, no doubt about it.
-If you appreciate some nice details and contrasting colors, the Yeti Norrie 2.0 is not overly girly while also being a strong performer.
-The Shredly MTB goes much further with fun patterns and wild colors, if that is your jam.
+If you appreciate some nice details and contrasting colors, there are many girlier shorts to choose from.

 The Airmatic is comfortable pedaling and protective in technical terrain.

-At $89, these shorts are in the middle of the bunch, price-wise.
-They are packed with features, however, and if you are an all-mountain gal that wants good protection and performance the Airmatic is a solid option.
-For ten bucks less you can purchase the Skyline which will get the job done, though it doesn't fit as well and is less burly.
-Ten dollars more will get you the Yeti Norrie 2.0, which has a little more flair and more useful pockets.
+These shorts are in the middle of the bunch, price-wise.
+They are packed with features, however, and if you are an all-mountain gal that prioritizes good protection and performance, the Airmatic is a solid option.